kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 by kube-scheduler are the `v1beta1` Workload and PodGroup APIs.
 This distinction is important: Kubernetes 1.37 removed the old `v1alpha2` API.

-The feature is guarded by the LWS `WorkloadAwareScheduling` feature gate and uses the existing operator-level `gangSchedulingManagement.schedulerProvider` setting.
+The feature is guarded by a versioned LWS `WorkloadAwareScheduling` feature gate, proposed to be configured through the LWS Configuration API rather than a command-line flag, and uses the existing operator-level `gangSchedulingManagement.schedulerProvider` setting.
 The upstream provider is opt-in and requires Kubernetes' `GenericWorkload` feature gate on both kube-apiserver and kube-scheduler.